 - Acquire new assessment tools for identifying and monitoring the presence and impact of the Inner Critic

-- Learn the six types of Inner Critic
+- Learn the six roles of the Inner Critic

 - Practice and develop drama therapy methods to: